jlstack/PythonEchonestRemix/README.md

 **Example**

-Simply initialize the aqplayer with a wav file.
+Simply initialize the aqplayer with an 'echonest.remix.audio.LocalAudioFile'.
 Then you can feed it any type of AudioQuantum to be played.
 ```python
 __author__ = 'lukestack'